namuol/react-seamstress/PERFORMANCE.md

 Why might this be awesome?

-The benefits would be seen if we need re-run `render()`, but all of our style calculations have already been computed.
+The benefits would be seen if we need to re-run `render()`, but all of our style calculations have already been computed.

 In practice, this may only be beneficial for components with very large `Component.style`